florentpoujol/Daneel/readme.md

 * Every optional boolean arguments default to false.

+## Configuration

+Some features are only available if a few configuration is done .
+Currently, all that has to be done is to edit the `userConfig` script and make the list of the scripts and button names of your game.

 ## Dynamic getters and setters

 Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects, components as if they were variables :